phalcon/documentation/docs/session.md

 ```

 ### Options
 You can set options for the manager by using `setOptions()`.
-The method accepts an array and in it, you can set the `uniqueId` for the session.
+The method accepts an array and in it you can set the `uniqueId` for the session.
 To get the options you can call `getOptions()` which will return the array of options stored in the manager.

 ```php
 <?php